 Most of the saturated fat in our diet comes from animal products, including red meat, eggs, and dairy.
 These foods also all contain cholesterol.

 Many people believe that eating lots of cholesterol will directly increase the level of cholesterol in their blood.
-However, the USDA Dietary Guidelines from 2015 say there is little evidence for a link between dietary cholesterol and cholesterol levels in the blood.
+However, the USDA Dietary Guidelines from

 Read on to learn more about the link between butter and blood cholesterol levels.
 We also suggest some butter substitutes and explain how to lower cholesterol.

 One tablespoon of unsalted butter

 The American Heart Association (AHA) recommend that anyone who is aiming to lower their LDL cholesterol should get no more than 5–6 percent of their total calorie intake from saturated fat.
 On a 2,000 calorie diet, this equates to 11–13 g of saturated fat per day.
 Therefore, two tablespoons of butter provide more saturated fat than most people should be consuming daily.

 Eating lots of saturated fats can increase a person's LDL cholesterol level.
 As butter contains a lot of saturated fat, people with high cholesterol should be mindful of how much they consume each day.

 Despite this, the AHA still recommend that people with high cholesterol monitor their consumption of butter.
 They suggest replacing it with healthy fat alternatives such as avocados and olive oil.

 High cholesterol may not always produce noticeable symptoms.
 Therefore, some people may need a blood test to check their serum cholesterol levels.
 It is essential to monitor cholesterol in the blood as high levels can lead to a condition called atherosclerosis.

 While many people use medication following a high cholesterol diagnosis, the following lifestyle changes can also help: